benhays42/ShodanGather/README.md

   -s SEARCH, --search SEARCH   Set a device search term to look for
   -o OUTPUT, --output OUTPUT   Set a output file to write ips to
   -p PORT, --port PORT  Set a port to look for
-  -honeypot HONEYPOT    Scan list of ips for a potential honeypot (Use shodan in HONEYPOT field to start) (Uses api key a lot (Warning))
+  -honeypot  Scans list of ips for a potential honeypot
   --timeout TIMEOUT     Set a time between scans (In seconds)
 ```
 # Installation